 Skip to main content

-Manage tool integrations independently of the base setup.
-Enable wires a tool to use cordon (running base setup if needed); disable removes only the tool-specific settings.
+Manage integrations independently of the base setup.
+Enable wires an integration to use cordon (running base setup if needed); disable removes only integration-specific settings.

 cordon integration enable

-Enable a tool integration.
-Runs the base setup if needed, then configures the tool’s proxy settings.
+Enable an integration.
+Runs the base setup if needed, then configures that integration’s proxy settings.

 Argument / OptionDescription